Understanding acne, and how our certified organic skin care can help you manage it.

 Key Mokosh product for moisturising acne-prone skin:

 For acne-prone skin our recommended moisturiser is Elderberry & Chia Seed Beauty Serum which acts as a stand-alone moisturiser.
-It is enriched for linoleic acid which, as described above, is deficient in acne-prone skin, and can reduce the size of microcomedones, help restore the skin barrier.
+It is enriched for linoleic acid which, as described above, is deficient in acne-prone skin.
+Linoleic acid has been shown to reduce the size of microcomedones, and helps restore the skin barrier.
 It also contains good levels of gamma linolenic acid, an essential fatty acid which is extremely important for a healthy skin barrier (see our blog about the role of essential fatty acids in skin here) and, like linoleic acid, can reduce the activity of the enzyme 5-α-reductase (3).
 As we describe above, reduced activity of this enzyme inhibits the conversion of testosterone to its more active form in the sebaceous gland, thereby reducing sebum production.
 It contains good levels of the antioxidants pro-vitamin A and vitamin E, as well as a range of other antioxidants.

-Many acne advisory sites advise against using oils on acne-prone skin, but in our experience this blend is both non-comedogenic and beneficial when used sparingly (only a few drops is needed), and when applied in a very thin layer over the skin.
+Many acne advisory sites advise against using oils on acne-prone skin, but in our experience this blend is both non-comedogenic and beneficial when used sparingly (only a few drops is needed to moisturise the whole face), and when applied in a very thin layer over the skin.
 This is best achieved by applying our Pure Hydrosol Toner first, which allows dilution of the oil into a thin layer.
 It sinks readily into the skin helping to form a barrier against the environment.

 For many people acne is a chronic disease which needs to be managed carefully and sympathetically.
 As there is such a strong genetic link, some people suffer from severe acne independent of diet and lifestyle.
 When acne is chronic or severe, it is imperative to seek medical help to limit the risk of scarring.
-A healthy diet and lifestyle and a sensible approach to managing acne is a good start to helping control acne.
-We hope this article has helped your understanding of the condition and will help you make appropriate decisions for your skin when dealing with it.
+A healthy diet and lifestyle and a sensible approach to managing acne is a good start in controlling acne.
+We hope this article has improved your understanding of the condition and will help you make appropriate decisions for your skin when dealing with it.
+Over the years we have received a lot of feedback from our customers relating how our certified organic skin care products have helped them manage their acne.
+We'd love to hear your what your experience has been so we can share the information with our readers!

 1. Bowe, W.P. and Logan, A.C.
 (2010) Clinical implications of lipid per oxidation in acne vulgaris: old wine in new bottles.
 Lipids in Health and Disease 2010; 9: 141